Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 ## Case Study:  Pox Virus Synthesis

 Very recently, in Jan.
 2018 researchers in Alberta Canada published a paper reportingthat they had synthesized from scratch all the DNA encoding the horsepox virus andrecovered infectious virus particles.
-You can access their entire paper for free here,[link](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0188453)
+You can access their entire paper for free here: [link](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0188453)

 Their work was the first report of humans ever synthesizing any pox virus from scratch.